-While the previous homeowner’s utility usage might not match that of the new occupant, it should provide a rough estimate of how much it costs to live in that particular home.
+While the previous homeowner’s utility usage might not match the new occupant’s, it should provide a rough estimate of how much it costs to live in that particular home.

-Many sellers can give a record of their utility bills for the past year.
+Many sellers can record their utility bills for the past year.
 Buyers should ask their real estate agents to acquire those details from the seller.

 Moreover, the home buyers can contact the utility companies to ask for the average utility costs for the specific house they are buying.

 Before buying a home, a person can employ a home energy auditor to conduct a pre-purchase energy assessment.

 2. Certified energy auditors use the Home Energy Rating System Index to rate the energy efficiency of a house.

 However, utility companies sometimes provide free or subsidized energy audits that can help a buyer spotting problematic areas like faulty insulation.

 The tool is free and easy to use.
 It allows users to audit a house’s efficiency by answering several questions about the building and energy usage.

 Many people buy a new property with the intention of making some improvements prior to relocating.

 Consider whether such renovations will affect utility costs when estimating utility costs.